Play Spades Online

 this variation can only be played with pairs, and one player out of each pair must bid nil, no matter what cards they have.

-So whether you’re tempted by playing spades online
+So whether you’re tempted by playing free spades online.

 What are Chips?